Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 Age-related changes in blood pressure

-70% of people who have crossed the 45-year mark have diseases of the cardiovascular system of various stages.
-Such statistics are due to age-related changes in the body - the blood vessels narrow, the level of blood pressure rises.
+70% of people over the age of 45 have cardiovascular diseases of various stages.
+This statistics is due to age-related changes in the body - blood vessels narrow and blood pressure levels rise.

-At the same time, the volume of renin that is in the body cannot perform its direct functions.
-If the pressure level drops even a little, the body begins to release renin - the already high pressure begins to rise.
+At the same time, the volume of renin that is present in the body cannot perform its direct functions.
+If the pressure level drops even a little, the body begins to secrete renin - the already high pressure begins to rise.

-If the next of kin are overweight and have high blood glucose levels, the risk of arterial hypertension increases significantly.
-All these ailments last after each other, complicating the course of the disease.
-The disease can be defeated only with an integrated approach to treatment.
+If immediate family members are overweight and have high blood glucose levels, the risk of hypertension increases significantly.
+All these ailments follow each other, complicating the course of the disease.
+The disease can only be overcome with an integrated approach to treatment.

 Elevated renin levels can cause kidney damage of varying severity.
-It affects the work of the urinary system, in particular the structure that is responsible for purifying the blood.
-Jade - microscopic filters - constantly monitor the composition of the blood fluid; in one day they process more than 100 liters.
+It affects the functioning of the urinary system, in particular the structure that is responsible for purifying the blood.
+Nephritis - microscopic filters - constantly monitor the composition of the blood fluid; in one day they process more than 100 liters.

-Thanks to its work, it secretes and separates pathogenic and toxic elements from the blood - it makes the blood safe for the body.
-A thin membrane tube is responsible for everything - it purifies the blood, and harmful substances are transferred to the bladder.
+Thanks to its work, it isolates and separates pathogenic and toxic elements from the blood - making the blood safe for the body.
+A thin membrane tube is responsible for everything - it cleanses the blood, and harmful substances are transferred to the bladder.

 Increased blood pressure due to renin

-The kidneys are an organ that is constantly working at full capacity.
-Thanks to them, more than 1.5 tons of blood fluid is filtered in the body in 24 hours.
-If the blood vessels are narrowed, the rate at which fluid circulates through the body is greatly increased.
+The kidneys are an organ that constantly works at full capacity.
+Thanks to them, the body filters more than 1.5 tons of blood fluid in 24 hours.
+If the blood vessels narrow, the rate of fluid circulation throughout the body increases significantly.

-It is worth noting that due to the increase in the blood flow rate in the body, the membrane membrane is under great stress - if treatment is started on time, it cannot withstand constant pressure and breaks.
+It is worth noting that due to the increase in the speed of blood flow in the body, the membrane membrane experiences great stress - if treatment is not started in time, it cannot withstand the constant pressure and ruptures.

 Serious kidney damage of this nature sooner or later leads to sad consequences.
-The risk of toxic waste products being released into the blood is increasing.
-Because of this, violations of potassium and water-salt balance occur, which leads to serious inflammation of the kidneys and damage to the nephrons.
+The risk of toxic waste substances being released into the blood increases.
+Because of this, disturbances in potassium and water-salt balances occur, which leads to serious inflammation of the kidneys and damage to the nephrons.

 Congestive heart failure

 Due to high blood pressure and the inability to pump a large volume of blood, heart failure occurs.
-All these manifestations can be caused by the wrong action of the hormone renin.
-At the very beginning of the course of the disease, the patient notice the following changes in the body:
+All these manifestations can be caused by improper action of the hormone renin.
+At the very beginning of the disease, the patient notices the following changes in the body:

 • The appearance of muscle weakness;

-• The mucous membranes of the whole body become inflamed;
+• The mucous membranes of the entire body become inflamed;

-• Severe shortness of breath appears even with mild exertion;
+• Severe shortness of breath appears even with light exertion;

 • Tachycardia or arrhythmia appears;

-Without complex treatment of the pathology, it progresses and causes numerous lesions of the kidneys and adrenal cortex, in addition, the condition of the liver is disturbed: it becomes larger, thickens, severe pain occurs on palpation...
-If the renin level is not brought back to normal in time, the likelihood of severe diseases of many organs and systems is high.
+Without comprehensive treatment of the pathology, it progresses and causes numerous lesions of the kidneys and adrenal cortex, in addition, the condition of the liver is disturbed: it becomes larger, thickens, and serious pain occurs on palpation.
+If the renin level is not brought back to normal in time, there is a high probability of severe diseases of many organs and systems.
 An increase in renin provokes the production of bilirubin, which in large quantities leads to non-alcoholic cirrhosis.

-chives, since they undergo hydrolysis followed by the precipitation of hydroxides.
-The forms of iron migration in soil-ground waters change seasonally: during the spring flood, with a large amount of suspended material, suspended forms prevail, during low-water periods (seasonal lowering of the water level in rivers), organic matter plays a large role in the transfer of iron.
-The most important sources of input of chemical, including biogenic elements into natural waters are divided into two large groups: external and internal.
-External sources provide the flow of substances into water bodies with river runoff, atmospheric precipitation, industrial, household and agricultural wastewater.
-Internal sources accumulate chemical elements due to the processes of inflow from the flooded bed of reservoirs, mineralization of woody, meadow and higher aquatic vegetation and dead plankton, as well as bottom sediments.
+are resistant because they undergo hydrolysis followed by precipitation of hydroxides.
+The forms of iron migration in soil and groundwater change seasonally: during the spring flood period, with a large amount of suspended material, suspended forms predominate; during low water (seasonal decrease in water level in rivers), organic matter plays a large role in the transfer of iron.
+The most important sources of chemicals, including nutrients, into natural waters are divided into two large groups: external and internal.
+External sources provide the supply of substances to water bodies with river runoff, precipitation, industrial, domestic and agricultural wastewater.
+Internal sources accumulate chemical elements due to the processes of entry from the flooded bed of reservoirs, mineralization of woody, meadow and higher aquatic vegetation and dead plankton, as well as bottom sediments.

-Natural waters contain organic matter in relatively low concentrations.
-The average concentration of organic carbon in river and lake waters rarely exceeds 20 mg / l.
-In sea and oceanic waters, the C content is even lower.
-The content of proteinaceous substances, free amino acids and amines ranges from 20–340, 2–25 and 6–200 μg of nitrogen per 1 liter, respectively.
+Natural waters contain organic substances in relatively low concentrations.
+Average concentration organic carbon in river and lake waters rarely exceeds 20 mg/l.
+In sea and ocean waters the C content is even lower.
+The content of protein-like substances, free amino acids and amines ranges from 20–340, 2–25 and 6–200 μg of nitrogen per 1 liter, respectively.

-Allochthonous (coming from outside) include organic acids, esters, carbohydrates, humic substances.
-The concentration of organic acids and esters rarely exceeds the limits of 40-200 and 50-100 μg / l.
-The carbohydrate content is slightly higher and often reaches units of milligrams per liter.
-A significant part of the organic matter of natural waters is made up of humic substances: humic acids and fulvic acids.
-The waters of the northern regions of the country are especially rich in humic substances, where their concentration is often only a few or tens of milligrams per liter.
-In sea and oceanic waters, the average content of humic substances is lower and rarely exceeds 3 mg / l.
+Allochthonous (coming from the outside) include organic acids, esters, carbohydrates, and humic substances.
+The concentration of organic acids and esters rarely exceeds the limits of 40–200 and 50–100 µg/l.
+The carbohydrate content is slightly higher and often reaches a few milligrams per liter.
+A significant part of the organic matter of natural waters consists of humic substances: humic acids and fulvic acids.
+The waters of the northern regions of the country are especially rich in humic substances, where their concentration is often a few and tens of milligrams per 1 liter.
+In sea and ocean waters, the average content of humic substances is lower and rarely exceeds 3 mg/l.

-By origin, organic substances of natural waters are divided into two large groups:
+Based on their origin, organic substances in natural waters are divided into two large groups:

-1) the products of biochemical decay of the remains of organisms inhabiting the reservoir (mainly plankton) are substances of autochthonous origin;
+1) products of biochemical decomposition of the remains of organisms inhabiting the reservoir (mainly plankton) are substances of autochthonous origin;

-2) organic matter entering water bodies from the outside with river runoff, precipitation, industrial, household and agricultural waste waters, - allochthonous substances.
-A special place in this group is occupied by humic substances of soils, peat bogs, and forest litters.
+2) organic substances entering reservoirs from the outside with river runoff, precipitation, industrial, household and agricultural wastewater - allochthonous substances.
+A special place in this group is occupied by humic substances in soils, peat bogs, and forest litter.

-Organic matter of natural waters can be in the state of true solutions, colloids and suspended coarse particles (suspensions).
-The colloidal form of migration is most typical for natural waters of the hypergenesis zone, rich in high molecular weight humic substances.
-However, some of the colored organic compounds - fulvic acids and some forms of humic acids - can be in the state of true solutions.
-Natural waters are characterized by the migration of organic matter in the form of suspensions, for example, detritus, consisting of the smallest organic and inorganic residues formed during the decay of dead organisms.
-A special place among these phenomena is occupied by complexation, which has a positive biological significance, inactivating excess amounts of heavy metal ions; favors the dissolution of hard-to-reach, but biologically important elements.
+Organic substances in natural waters can be in the state of true solutions, colloids and suspended coarse particles (suspensions).
+The colloidal form of migration is most typical for natural waters of the hypergenesis zone, rich in high-molecular humic substances.
+However, some of the colored organic compounds - fulvic acids and some forms of humic acids - may be in a state of true solutions.
+Natural waters are characterized by the migration of organic matter in the form of suspensions, for example, detritus, consisting of tiny organic and inorganic residues formed during the decay of dead organisms.
+Complexation occupies a special place among these phenomena, which has a positive effect. biological significance, inactivating excess amounts of heavy metal ions; favors the dissolution of hard-to-reach but biologically important elements.

 In natural waters, chemical elements are found in the form of a number of inorganic and various organic compounds.
-Dissolved
+In a dissolved state

-The quantitative and qualitative content of the main anions and cations determines the belonging to one or another class of water.
-However, the mineral composition of the water is not the only factor that determines the quality of the water.
+The quantitative and qualitative content of the main anions and cations determines whether it belongs to a particular class of water.
+However mineral composition water is not the only factor determining water quality.

-Organic matter is one of the most complex in terms of the qualitative composition of the groups of compounds contained in natural waters, it includes organic acids, phenols, humic substances, nitrogen-containing compounds, carbohydrates.
-Organic matter of natural waters can be in the state of true solutions, colloids and suspended coarse particles (suspensions).
+Organic substances are one of the most complex groups of compounds found in natural waters in terms of their qualitative composition; they include organic acids, phenols, humic substances, nitrogen-containing compounds, and carbohydrates.
+Organic substances in natural waters can be in the state of true solutions, colloids and suspended coarse particles (suspensions).

-In the formation of the chemical composition of natural waters, direct and indirect, as well as main and secondary factors are distinguished.
+When forming the chemical composition of natural waters, direct and indirect, as well as major and minor factors are distinguished.
 The main factors determine the content of the main anions and cations (i.e., the class and type of water according to the classification of O. A. Alekin).
-Secondary factors cause the appearance of some features of this water (color, odor, etc.), but do not affect
+Secondary factors cause the appearance of some features of this water (color, smell, etc.), but do not affect

 its class and type.